Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians: Complex Wannier centers and drifting Wannier functions from nonunitary Wilson loops

 Let us consider a system whose non-Hermitian Hamiltonian $H$ acts on a Hilbert space $\mathcal{H}$ of dimension $D$.
 In general, there is no orthonormal eigenbasis for $H$, but we can almost always construct a biorthonormal set of right and left eigenvectors, $\ket{\psi^{R}_{j}}$ and $\ket{\psi^{L}_{j}}$, such that $\langle\psi^{L}_{i}|\psi^{R}_{j}\rangle=\delta_{ij} $ and

 as we show in Appendix \ref{AppendixBiorthonormal}.
 From now on, we will always assume that we are working with a biorthonormal basis, unless stated otherwise.

-Let us also restrict ourselves to non-Hermitian Hamiltonians with a real \emph{line gap} in their spectrum, so we can define the right and left \emph{occupied subspaces} as the subsets of $\mathcal{H}$ spanned by the right and left eigenvectors whose real part of $E_{j}$ is less than a reference value $E_0 \in \mathbb{R}$:
+Let us also restrict ourselves to non-Hermitian Hamiltonians with a real \emph{line gap} in their spectrum, so we can define the right and left \emph{occupied subspaces}, or more generally the \emph{subspaces of interest}~\footnote{The notion of a Fermi level and occupied bands does not apply to photonic platforms, where one can in principle excite any band of interest.
+For brevity, we adopt the term ``occupied'' throughout the text, but our results apply to arbitrary gapped subspaces.}, as the subsets of $\mathcal{H}$ spanned by the right and left eigenvectors whose real part of $E_{j}$ is less than a reference value $E_0 \in \mathbb{R}$:

 where $D_{\mathrm{occ}} \leq D$.
 Throughout the paper, we work with operators restricted to the occupied subspaces.
 It is convenient to introduce the auxiliary space $\mathbb{C}^{D_{\mathrm{occ}}}$ and the maps $\mathbb{C}^{D_{\mathrm{occ}}} \to \mathcal{H}$